Abhishekkumar4444/pinzy-search-app/README.md

 # Pinzy Search App

-A modern React Native application for searching and discovering places using Google Places API.
+A React Native application for searching and discovering places using the Google Places API.

 ## Features

-- 🔍 Real-time place search with Google Places API
+- Search for places using Google Places API
-- 🗺️ Interactive map display with markers
-- 📍 Location-based search
-- 📱 Responsive and modern UI
-- 🌙 Dark/Light theme support
-- 📋 Search history management
-- 🔄 Offline support for search history
-- 🎯 Accurate place details and information
+- View place details and location on map

-## Technical Stack

-- React Native
+- Save search history
-- TypeScript
+- View nearby places
-- Google Maps & Places API
-- React Navigation
-- React Native Paper
-- AsyncStorage for local storage
-- Axios for API calls
+- Responsive design for all screen sizes
+- Dark mode support

 ## Prerequisites

-- Node.js >= 16
+- Node.js (v14 or higher)
+- npm or yarn
-- React Native development environment setup
+- React Native CLI
-- Google Maps API key
+- Xcode (for iOS development)
+- CocoaPods (for iOS dependencies)
+- Android Studio (for Android development)
 - Google Places API key

-## Setup Instructions
+## Installation

 1. Clone the repository: